frankraDIUM/DVD-Rental-Duration-Prediction/README.md

 Technical Report

-📌Summary
+Summary

 The objective of this project was to develop a machine learning model capable of predicting how many days a customer will keep a DVD, enabling a rental company to optimize inventory planning.

 The key performance requirement was to achieve a Mean Squared Error (MSE) ≤ 3.0.
 Using a Baseline vs. Challenger modeling strategy, the Random Forest Regressor emerged as the superior model, achieving an MSE of 2.0301, significantly exceeding the project goal.

-🧹 1.
-Data Preparation & Feature Engineering
+ 1. Data Preparation & Feature Engineering

 The raw dataset (rental_info.csv) required several transformations to make it suitable for regression modeling: